demisto/content/Packs/XSOARContentUpdateNotifications/Playbooks/playbook-Content_Update_Manager_README.md

 ## Configuration & Dependencies

 - GetServerURL pack - This is a mandatory dependency for the **Content Update Manager** playbook to run properly.
 You must install the GetServerURL pack through the XSOAR marketplace.
 No further configuration is required for this pack.
-- Demisto REST API - This is a mandatory dependency for the **Content Update Manager** playbook to run properly.
+- Core REST API - This is a mandatory dependency for the **Content Update Manager** playbook to run properly.
 - Send Notifications - Configure an email gateway integration or the Slack messaging integration to get notifications about the content update process.

 ### Sub-playbooks